-For this project we used the Cricut EasyPress with the Cricut EasyPress Mat, which are so easy to use and give the results of a much larger and cumbersome heat press!
+For this project we used the Cricut EasyPress with the Cricut EasyPress Mat, which is so easy to use and gives the results of a much larger and cumbersome heat press!

-In just a few seconds, you have a custom monogrammed outfit!
-Anyone would be so excited to receive this as the best baby gift ever because it’s personal and can be made easily.
+In just a few seconds, you have a custom monogrammed baby outfit!
+Anyone would be so excited to receive this as a baby gift because it’s personalized!
 This same technique could be used on many different materials to monogrammed baby blankets, monogrammed onesies, and other monogrammed baby items.

 Interested in some more Cricut Iron-On projects?
 We’ve made lots of easy DIY Projects using Iron On Vinyl!
 Here are a few to get you started:

-Lucky for you, we have a bunch of blogger friends that are also making DIY Projects with Cricut Iron-On this week!
-Follow the links for more DIY Iron On Vinyl Inspiration (AND KEEP SCROLLING FOR YOUR CHANCE TO WIN A CRICUT EASYPRESS!!)*Giveaway Closed*:
+I have a bunch of blogger friends that are also making DIY Projects with Cricut Iron-On this week!
+Follow the links below for more DIY Iron On Vinyl Inspiration.

 - Trick or Treat Y’all Free Halloween SVG